 Tips for Answering Brain Teaser Interview Questions

-Buy Some Time.
-You can buy some time before responding so you can formulate a thoughtful answer by saying something like, "That's a really intriguing question; I've never gotten that one before."
+- Buy Some Time - You can buy some time before responding so you can formulate a thoughtful answer by saying something like, "That's an intriguing question; I've never gotten that one before."

-What to Do When You Don't Have an Answer.
-If you are totally stumped by a strange question, be prepared to mention that you can't think of a viable answer to that question just now.
+- What to Do When You Don't Have an Answer - If you are stumped by a strange question, be prepared to mention that you can't think of a viable answer to that question just now.
 It's acceptable to ask if you might return to it later.
 Otherwise, let it go.
 You don't want a tough question to stress you so much that you lose your focus.

 Don't let your inability to respond disrupt your composure during the rest of the interview.
-You don't need to be perfect in order to succeed in an interview.
-If possible, share a response later in the interview or in your follow-up communications.
+You don't need to be perfect to succeed in an interview.
+If possible, share a response later in the interview or your follow-up communications.

 Brain Teaser Question Examples

 Here are a few common brain teasers you might be asked during a job interview.
 You can practice working through these questions aloud to prepare for an interview.

 - How many gallons of white house paint are sold in the United States each year?